w3f/polkadot-wiki/docs/maintain/maintain-bug-bounty.md

 isn't limited to, the following:

 - Don't violate the privacy of other users, destroy data, etc.
-- Don't defraud or harm Kusama network or its users during your research; you should make a good faith effort not to interrupt or degrade our services.
+- Don't defraud or harm Polkadot network or its users during your research; you should make a good faith effort not to interrupt or degrade our services.
 - Don't target the validators' physical security measures, or attempt to use social engineering, spam, distributed denial of service (DDoS) attacks, etc.